Customer small business financing solutions delivered through a single, online application.

 As a practice, you should always pay close attention to your bank accounts, even if you use ACH often.
 Automated payments can overdraw your account.
 You might also continue paying for services that you stop using if the payments are automatic and you stop paying attention.

-Keep in mind that ACH payments can only happen between 2 bank accounts based in the US.
+Keep in mind that ACH payments can only happen between 2 bank accounts based in the U.S.

 You must also consider the costs involved with ACH, even though they are typically lower than most other electronic payment options.